 1992 Subaru SVX

 I’m Nolan Abell.
-I am 20 years old and an aspiring rally driver.
+I am 20 years old and a rally driver.
 I have a lot of goals and aspirations as to where I’d like to see myself and the 1992 Subaru SVX that I drive.

 Growing up in the Pacific Northwest I've been around Subaru forever.
 My first car was a 2004 Outback and it wasn't long before I discovered how much fun it was to drive on gravel.
 After I decided I wanted to go racing, I joined local the local rallycross circuit.